100 Essential Training Topics for Managers (2026)

 58. Bias in Hiring and Promotion Decisions

 Culture fit often means like me.
-Training should address structured interviews, signal versus noise in candidate evaluation, and fair promotion criteria.
-Replace culture fit with values aligned and adds difference.
-Finding the right people requires removing bias from processes.
+Use structured interviews, evaluate against consistent criteria, and replace culture fit with values aligned and adds difference.

 59. Bias in Feedback and Performance Evaluation

 Unconscious bias affects how managers describe and evaluate different team members.
-Training should include how to use consistent criteria, document with facts rather than interpretations, and recognise when language patterns reveal hidden bias.
+Document with facts rather than interpretations.
+Recognise when language patterns reveal hidden bias.

 60. Neurodiversity and Accommodation Practices